HBFCrew/default_content_deploy/README.md

 **drush dcde**

-Exports a single entity or group of entities to default content deploy module
+Exports a single entity or group of entities to default content deploy module (without any reference).

 Note:
 - Don't use options *--entity_id* and *--bundle* together.

 Examples:

-    // Export all nodes
+    //Export all nodes
-    drush dcder node
+    drush dcde node

     //Export all nodes with content-type company
     drush dcde node --bundle=company